hive-engine/hivesmartcontracts-wiki/Smart-Contracts-Guide.md

 6. In your branch, do `npm install`

+7. Copy the `config.example.json` file to `config.json`.
+All the default settings should mostly be fine for dev work.

-7. Verify everything is working by running some unit tests.
+8. Verify everything is working by running some unit tests.
 Do `npm run test1` to run tests for the nft smart contract.
 All tests should pass.

-8. That's it, you're ready for smart contract dev work!
+9. That's it, you're ready for smart contract dev work!

 # Parts of a smart contract